github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 - The fourth value **execute** is the method name.
 - The fifth value **(String)** is the method input type signature.

-The sixth value is only relevant internally and can be omitted in most use cases.
+The sixth value should be left empty and is out of scope for this documentation.
 The remaining values are used to define the **access path**, the **kind**, and the **provenance** (origin) of the sink.

 - The seventh value **Argument[0]** is the **access path** to the first argument passed to the method, which means that this is the location of the sink.